AlGhaib888/Lana-L.-/README.md

 I am an experienced Software QA Engineer with strong test automation skills.
 Worked with various test automation tools.

+👨‍💼  5+ years Test Automation experience
+👨🏼‍💻  Tech Geek, always ready to learn new Technologies/Frameworks/Languages 🔭  I’m currently working on new collection of automated tests 🌱  I’m currently learning and practicing TypeScript
+🗂️ Some of my test collections are available in Lana's repositories 💬  Ask me about anything related to QA Automation
+🏠  Live in Los Angeles.
+CA
+📫  How to reach me:

 <h2>👨‍💻 Quality Engineering Projects:</h2>

 - <b>Cypress Automation</b>